Best and worst opticians stores

 Digital retinal photography

 Is where a picture of the back of your eye is taken and stored, to create a record of your eye health, so that changes over time can be monitored.
 Your optometrist should show you the images later in your appointment – they are likely to look like orange/red circles with blood vessels running through.
-Some practices may also offer Optical Coherence Tomography ‘OCT’ 3D scanning of the eyes.
+Some practices may also offer Optical Coherence Tomography ‘OCT’ 3D scanning of the eyes, though this usually costs extra.

 Small amounts of variation in prescriptions from different opticians are perfectly normal (even the same optician testing you on a different occasion) due to the subjective answers you give.
 However, this variation should not normally be greater than the equivalent of two steps in the power of the lens (0.50 dioptres).